 Class officer elections are traditionally held during milestone reunions (every five years), but volunteers are welcome at any time, regardless of whether your reunion is this year or five years from now.

-If you are interested in getting involved or learning more about volunteering as a class officer or serving on your class reunion committee, complete the Alumni Volunteer Interest Form or contact the Office of Alumni Relations at email@example.com or 215-517-2566.
+If you are interested in getting involved or learning more about volunteering as a class officer or serving on your class reunion committee, complete the Alumni Volunteer Interest Form or contact the Office of Alumni Engagement at email@example.com or 215-517-2566.

 Class Officer Responsibilities